 There is also, however, plenty of demand for forest-based carbon offsets.
-Indeed, demand far outstrips the supply of good forest-based projects with credible offsets, but there is very limited investment in building the pipeline, much less land use carbon projects ready to set up deals with buyers.
+Indeed, demand far outstrips the supply of good forest-based projects with credible offsets, but there is inadequate investment in building the 'pipeline' of these projects to prepare them for market.

-Forestry projects, and especially those with a strong community focus, face barriers that have limited their ability to tap into global carbon markets:
+Forestry projects, and especially those with a strong community focus, face barriers to tap into global carbon markets, including:

-- Scarce technical capacity to design solid, credible offset projects; - Limited business, financial and marketing experience and expertise within community and NGO project developers; - Insufficient early stage finance available to bring projects up the value curve and reduce risks; - Lack of capacity to engage and negotiate in a global market; - High transaction costs of working with communities, smallholders or small-scale projects.
+- Scarce technical capacity to design solid, credible offset projects; - Limited business, financial and marketing experience and expertise within community and NGO project developers; - Insufficient early stage finance available to bring projects up the 'value curve' and reduce risks; - Lack of capacity to engage and negotiate in a global market; - High transaction costs of working with isolated communities, smallholders or small-scale projects.

-The Katoomba Ecosystem

-Services Incubator is a

-specialized vehicle to provide

-strategic support to projects

-in a way that facilitates access

-to the massive financial flows

-and business interest that

-have largely been directed

-elsewhere.
-Our aim is to increase

-high-quality, solid supply of

-ecosystem services.
+The Katoomba Ecosystem Services Incubator is a specialized vehicle to provide strategic support to small-scale projects to take advantage of revenue flows.
+Our aim is to increase high-quality, solid supply of ecosystem services.